seb-patron/archived-seb-patron.github.io/_skills/4_web_dev.markdown

 #### sebastianpatron.com
 ##### Link: [github][sebastianpatron-github-io]
 ##### Description:
 Built with Jekyll and based off the al-folio theme.
 This is my personal website and blog.
-You can see an example of some of the modifications I did in my [photography page][photography-page], where I wrote a custome script that allows you to click on an image to enlarge it.
+You can see an example of some of the modifications I did on my [photography page][photography-page], where I wrote some JavaScript that allows you to click on an image to enlarge it.
 Go ahead and explore my site's codebase here [github][sebastianpatron-github-io].

 <div class="">